Harish Manwani: Career

 In 1976, Manwani joined Unilever in India (Hindustan Lever Limited).
 He became a member of the company board with responsibility for the Personal Products Division.
 He also held regional responsibility for personal products in Central Asia and the Middle East.

 In 2000, he moved to Unilever headquarters in the UK as the senior vice president of global hair care and oral care and subsequently held several senior general management positions with P&L responsibilities including president of home and personal care for Latin America, president and CEO of Unilever HPC North America, president Asia, Africa, Middle East, and Central and Eastern Europe.
 He was made a non-executive chairman of Hindustan Unilever in 2005.

 In 2011, he was appointed the global COO for Unilever, with P&L responsibility for all the markets.
 He retired on 31 December 2014, after more than 38 years.

-He is now senior operating partner with Blackstone and is on several international boards and is also chairman of the Indian School of Business.
+He is, since 2015, a senior operating partner at Blackstone and is on several international boards, and is also chairman of the Indian School of Business.